senad-d/senad-d.github.io/_posts/2023-12-31-github-self-hosted-runner.md

 * Installing Docker CLI
 For this to work we need a `dockerfile` and follow instructions to [Install Docker](https://docs.docker.com/engine/install/debian/).

 We only install the `docker` CLI.
-This is because we want our running to be able to run docker commands , but the actual docker server runs elsewhere.
+This is because we want our runner to be able to run docker commands , but the actual docker server runs elsewhere.
 This gives you flexibility to tighten security by running docker on the host itself and potentially run the container runtime in a non-root environment.

+We will need to install the [GitHub actions runner](https://github.com/actions/runner) in our `dockerfile`

 Dockerfile: